shikokuchuo/secretbase/README.md

 ##### Using a keyed hash:

-- Use `spihash13()` passing an atomic vector to ‘key’.
+- Use `siphash13()` passing an atomic vector to ‘key’.
-- Up to 16 bytes (128 bits) are used i.e. the length of 1 complex
+- Up to 16 bytes (128 bits) of the key data is used i.e. the length of 1 complex number, 2 doubles, 4 integers, or 16 individual characters /
-  number, 2 doubles, 4 integers, or 16 individual characters.
+  raw bytes.

 ``` r
 siphash13("secret base", key = "秘密の基地の中")